nocdn/typing-copilot/README.md

 ### What is this project about?

 Well, I loved how Github Copilot finished code and sentences for me, but it only works in IDEs.
 I wanted something that would work wherever I was typing, so I made this.
 It's a simple Python script that uses the OpenAI API (specifically gpt-3.5-turbo-instruct) to complete the text based on the context you provide in the prompt.
-It's not perfect, but it's pretty good. :)
+It's not perfect, but it's pretty good :)

 ### How do I use it? 🤔